shwezhu/shwezhu.github.io/content/post/c++/basics/004-constructors.md

 1. Don’t initialize member variables in such a way that they are dependent upon other member variables being initialized first (in other words, ensure your member variables will properly initialize even if the initialization ordering is different).
 2. Initialize variables in the initializer list in the same order in which they are declared in your class.
 This isn’t strictly required so long as the prior recommendation has been followed, but your compiler may give you a warning if you don’t do so and you have all warnings turned on.

-## 3. Constructor notes

-Many new programmers are confused about whether constructors create the objects or not.
-They do not -- the compiler sets up the memory allocation for the object prior to the constructor call.

-Constructors actually serve two purposes.

-1. Constructors determine who is allowed to create an object of the class type.
-That is, an object of a class can only be created if a matching constructor can be found.
-2. Constructors can be used to initialize objects.
-Whether the constructor actually does an initialization is up to the programmer.
-It’s syntactically valid to have a constructor that does no initialization at all (the constructor still serves the purpose of allowing the object to be created, as per the above).

-However, much like it is a best practice to initialize all local variables, it’s also a best practice to initialize all member variables on creation of the object.
-This can be done via a constructor or via non-static member initialization.

----

 **Use the `default` keyword to tell the compiler to create a default constructor:**